Making a list and checking it twice

 Let’s rewrite that title with a holiday theme by substituting any of the following phrases for communication: Attention to logistical details promotes successful _______...

 meal preparation and baking

 Logistical planning refers to “the handling of the details of an operation.”
 (Merriam-Webster) Advance planning has multiple benefits.
-It can prevent problems; it can improve the experience for everyone involved; and it can allow you to focus on the reason for your activity.
+It can prevent problems, it can improve the experience for everyone involved, and can allow you to focus on the reason for your activity.

 The chapter lists the following tips and strategies for successful logistical planning.
 As you read the list, consider the tasks and events you are responsible for during the holidays.
 Which suggestions on this list can help you accomplish your tasks in a more efficient and joyful manner?

 Create a master plan with tasks, deadlines, and who is responsible or involved.
 Put dates on your calendar.
 If your calendar is too full, cut something out!

 Make necessary arrangements regarding places, dates, times, etc.

 Coordinate with others involved.
 Delegate and share responsibilities.

 Prepare and procure supplies.
 In the context of the holidays, this includes food, decorations, and presents.
 Simplify menus, gift lists, and other purchases to prevent overspending, a major contributor to holiday stress.

 Keep good records: gift lists, correspondence, receipts, etc.